zephyr-bt/vertexos/README.md

 ## 📂 Overview

-**Vertex OS** is a high-fidelity, web-based operating system environment built entirely with **HTML5, Tailwind CSS, and Vanilla JavaScript**.
+**Lucid OS** is a high-fidelity, web-based operating system environment built entirely with **HTML5, Tailwind CSS, and Vanilla JavaScript**.

 It features a fully functional Window Manager, persistent local settings, a professional productivity suite, and a dedicated high-performance Arcade ecosystem.
 It is designed to run in any modern browser with 60 FPS performance.